Los-Terremotos/GreenPets/_daily_logs/kp_logs.md

 - Import and assign `ReviewCardProps` typing to the `ReviewCard` component.
 Then pass in the destructured properties into the function

 - Synced up Titles styling in all the other main sections

+## Jan 27th
+- Focus today is stylizing features component.
+Goal to make create a modal that will render on hover on each feature card
+- First, need to modularize features component, by creating an individual "FeaturesCard" and then passing props to it from the parent component (FeaturesSection)
+-